willierushrush/willierushrush.github.io/_pages/research.md

 permalink: /research/
 ---

 My current research is complex dynamics, mostly in one variable.
+It sits at the interface of complex analysis and geometry.
+I specialise in various renormalization theories and their consequences on rigidity, universality, and the geometry and topology of fractal sets.

 Watch this [talk](http://www.fields.utoronto.ca/talks/Story-1D-Holomorphic-Dynamics) for an accessible introduction to the field.

-I specialise in three renormalization theories (1. quadratic-like, 2. irrationally indifferent fixed points, 3.
-Herman curves) and their consequences on rigidity, universality, and the geometry and topology of fractal sets.

 ## Publications